mmiqbal2/neiu-cs-420/README.md

 The reason behind why I am developing this application because now people have started travelling.
 As the travel restrictions are being lifted from one country to another country.
 From my application I am trying bring the most updated information to users so that they may find and travel to safest country as per the data.
-By Application I am trying to get all the information that a user need at one spot which is my TrackCovid App.
+By my Application I am trying to get all the information that a user need at one spot which is my TrackCovid App.
+So the user will not have spend much more time than necessary on deciding where they want to travel.